HandBrake/HandBrake-docs/source/docs/en/latest/cli/command-line-reference.markdown

                                the video track.
                                If 'number' is omitted, the first SRT is burned.
-                               'number' is a 1-based index into the 'srt-file' list
+                               'number' is a 1-based index into the 'srt-file' list --ssa-file <string>   SubStationAlpha SSA filename(s), separated by commas.
+         --ssa-offset <string> Offset (in milliseconds) to apply to the SSA file(s), separated by commas.
+If not specified, zero is assumed.
+Offsets may be negative.
+         --ssa-lang <string>   SSA track language as an ISO 639-2 code (e.g. fre, eng, spa, dut, et cetera) If not specified, then 'und' is used.
+                               Separate by commas.
+         --ssa-default[=number]
+                               Flag the selected SSA as the default subtitle to be displayed during playback.
+                               Setting no default means no subtitle will be automatically displayed.
+If 'number' is omitted,
+                               the first SSA is the default.
+                               'number' is a 1-based index into the 'ssa-file' list --ssa-burn[=number]   "Burn" the selected SSA subtitle into the video track.
+                               If 'number' is omitted, the first SSA is burned.
+                               'number' is a 1-based index into the 'ssa-file' list